Type choices :

 6.3.
 Security

-It is prohibited to feed wild animals.
+It is forbidden to feed wild animals.

 6.4.
 Applicable laws and regulations